This is a little bit of a hidden treasure down a back street in Spalding, but is definitely worth hunting out.

 Karl also teaches cookery in the cooking academy set up to resemble a home kitchen so that students feel confident they can recreate dishes by themselves.

-Here, Sergi shares his simple but tasty recipe for Fish Bonne Femme that will serve four people as a main course.
+Here, Sergi shares his simple but tasty recipe for Fillet of Mackerel with a Thai crumb topping that will serve four people as a starter.

 YOU WILL NEED